jamielob/native-transitions/packages/native-transitions-tabs/README.md

 ##Helpers and classes

 The `.nt-tabs-undefined` class is added the the tabs-conainer when they aren't showing.
-This is used internally to disable scrolling in the underlying `.nt-scroll` when they aren't being shown to fix a z-index bug on mobile that allows the scrolling of a hidden div.
+This is used internally to disable scrolling in the underlying `.nt-content` when they aren't being shown to fix a z-index bug on mobile that allows the scrolling of a hidden div.

 The `nt-tabs-x` class is added the the tabs-conainer to show which tab is currently showing where `x` is the tab number.